The-Smackers/AWPtimizr/README.md

 3. Check `Summary_%COMPUTERNAME%\Optimization_Log.txt` for "Simulated success" entries.

 For real tweaks, pick modes 1-3 as before.
 Logs now distinguish between "Success" (real) and "Simulated success" (dry run).

+### Enhanced Revert_All.cmd (April 2025 Update)

+The `Revert_All.cmd` script has been overhauled to align with `Run_All.cmd`, adding menus, logging, and a simulation mode for safer testing.
+Key updates include:

+- **Menu System**: New interactive menu with "Run revert tweaks" (1) and "Exit" (2) options.
+- **Execution Modes**: Added four modes: 1 (prompt for each file), 2 (execute all), 3 (skip all), and 4 (simulate all).
+Mode 4 simulates revert actions without modifying the registry.
+- **Logging**: All actions (file detection, application, success/failure) are logged to `Summary_%COMPUTERNAME%\Optimization_Log.txt` with timestamps, matching `Run_All.cmd`.
+- **Simulation Mode**: Use mode 4 to preview revert tweaks without changes—outputs `reg-simulated-import` or `call-simulated` instead of real commands.
+- **Detailed Comments**: Added specific, meaningful comments explaining each section (e.g., CPU detection, file processing) and logic (e.g., registry key checks).

+To test simulation mode:
+1. Run `Revert_All.cmd`.
+2. Select `1` (Run revert tweaks), then `4` (simulate all).
+3. Check the log for "Simulated success" entries—no system changes applied.

+For real reverts, use modes 1-3.
+Logs distinguish between "Success" (real) and "Simulated success" (dry run), with a reboot recommended after real runs.

 Run the script from `D:\Videos\apps\Windows_Optimizations` with admin privileges to apply tweaks.
 Ensure all referenced `.reg` and `.cmd` files exist in their respective subfolders for full functionality.